Tavira Introduction - Sights & activities - 1 week - Beaches - Airport To Tavira - Day Trips - Barril Beach

 Most scenic beach – Praia do Barril

-The majority of visitors to the Ilha de Tavira are centered around the three main accesses points (two ferry routes and one footbridge), and this gives rise to the three beaches, which are ultimately very similar.
-The three main beaches on the Ilha de Tavira are the Praia de Tavira, the Praia da Terra Estreita and the Praia do Barril.
+There are three accesses points onto the Ilha de Tavira from the mainland (two ferry routes and one footbridge), and this gives rise to the three beaches, which are ultimately very similar.
+The three beaches on the Ilha de Tavira are; the Praia de Tavira (ferry from central Tavira), the Praia da Terra Estreita (ferry from village of Santa Luzia) and the Praia do Barril (footbridge from village of Pedras D’el Rei).

 The Praia de Tavira Beach

-The beach does get very busy during the summer and most beach goers concentrate at the northern edge, close to the parasols and sunshades (€15 per day).
-There are quieter sections of the beach to the south, but be warned as the nudist beach (the Praia do Homem Nú) is around 1km away.
-For a full guide to the Praia de Tavira please click here.
+The beach does get very busy during the summer and most beachgoers concentrate at the northern edge, close to the parasols and sunshades (€15 per day).
+There are quieter sections of the beach to the southwest, but be warned as the nudist beach (the Praia do Homem Nú) is around 1km away.

-On the Ilha de Tavira it is a 200m walk from the ferry mooring to the beach and the route passes the campsite and beach cafes.
+On the Ilha de Tavira, it is a 200m walk from the Cais da Ilha de Tavira ferry pier to the beach, and the route passes the campsite and beach cafes.

 The Praia do Barril Beach